 AKC Breed Category

 The loyal and quiet Bedlington Terrier is a friendly companion who appreciates the company of family.
 Bedlingtons often show off for family, and their clownish nature is sure to earn laughs.
-They're intelligent and eager to please, but may display the stubbornness common to terriers.
+They're intelligent and eager to please but may display the stubbornness common to terriers.
 They're courageous, energetic, and quick, but happy to live the life of a house dog.
+They're as content relaxing in their dog bed as they are excited to put on a collar and leash and go for a walk.

 Are Bedlington Terriers Good with Kids?
 Though the Bedlington is tolerant of—or even playful with—older children, they may not put up with the roughhousing, accidental missteps, or rambunctiousness that come with smaller children.